NHS student workforce counselling and wellbeing

 There is extensive research evidence that the most effective emotional and psychological support for those in the midst of challenging, stressful or distressing situations reinforces positive coping skills and problem solving from a stance of compassion and empathy, promoting feelings of safety, self-compassion, emotional regulation and hope.
 This approach forms the basis of the support offered to Medicine and Healthcare students during the active phase of COVID-19.

-Individual 30 minute appointments over Zoom or telephone for students to explore and identify immediate needs, receive confidential emotional support and identify appropriate resources and support services.
-Email email@example.com to request a same day Drop-In appointment.
+Individual 30 minute appointments, in person or online, for students to explore and identify immediate needs, receive confidential emotional support, and identify appropriate resources and support services.
+Email email@example.com to request a same day appointment.

 Mindfulness and Meditation